Ginger Banks: Career

 Banks started webcamming in 2010 at the age of 19 while studying chemical engineering.
 Initially, Banks was ashamed to disclose her career and lied about her job; this contributed to her suffering from depression.
 She eventually quit school not wanting to deal with the reactions of her peers after she became popular.
 She became an advocate who speaks out about the damaging and discriminatory treatment that sex workers in the industry regularly face.

-In 2018, Banks alleged that John Stagliano, the owner of Evil Angel, had groped her without their consent while directing a scene.
+In 2018, Banks alleged that John Stagliano, the owner of Evil Angel, had groped her without her consent while directing a scene.
 In June 2020, Banks filed a police report against Stagliano over the alleged groping.

 Banks was one of the targets of a harassment campaign against pornography performers by an Instagram user.
 Instagram had disabled her account in November 2018, and the user took credit for her deactivation through reporting her and others for violating its community guidelines.
 Her account was reactivated months later, and Banks admitted censoring her postings due to her wariness at being deactivated again.
 She believes that removing sex workers from social media marginalizes them by removing their marketing channels.

 Advocacy

 In June 2017, Banks posted a video on YouTube that compiled allegations of sexual assault against Ron Jeremy by members of the adult industry.
-While the allegations against Jeremy have stemmed back decades, it wasn't until the video and when the Harvey Weinstein sexual abuse allegations came to light that the accusations began to get noticed outside the industry.
+While the allegations against Jeremy have stemmed back decades, her video and the attention prompted by the Harvey Weinstein sexual abuse allegations spurred notice outside the industry.
 Banks was motivated to take a stand against Jeremy after speaking with dozens of women who alleged he had assaulted them at conventions and learning that others had known about and normalized these incidents with a, "Yeah, that's Ron."
 Jeremy argued that Banks' video compiled allegations that distorted the interactions with the women who had “buyer's remorse.”
 Jeremy was banned from several industry shows after Banks' social media campaign and the Free Speech Coalition, an industry trade group, rescinded its Positive Image Award that it had originally presented to him in 2009.
+According to Banks, the allegations have raised conversations about consent in the adult industry and debunked the notion that sex workers cannot be victims of sexual assault.